Images

 Localities

-The Peatfold pegmatite at Glenbuchat, Strathdon, Aberdeenshire, Scotland, UK, shows a distinctly zoned structure, broadly symmetrical around a
+The Peatfold pegmatite at Glenbuchat, Strathdon, Aberdeenshire, Scotland, UK, shows a distinctly zoned structure,

 central core of bright purple mica, probably lepidolite.